 This product must comply with all safety related bulletins.
-Contact Jerr-Dan Corporation, Inc. or the local authorized Jerr-Dan representative for information regarding safety bulletins which may have been issued for this product.
+Contact Jerr-Dan Corporation or the local authorized representative for information regarding safety bulletins which may have been issued for this product.

-Jerr-Dan Corporation, Inc. sends safety related bulletins to the owner of record of this machine.
-Contact Jerr-Dan Corporation, Inc. to ensure that the current owner of records are updated and accurate.
+Jerr-Dan Corporation sends safety related bulletins to the owner of record of this machine.
+Contact Jerr-Dan Corporation to ensure that the current owner of records are updated and accurate.

-Jerr-Dan Corporation, Inc. must be notified immediately in all instances where Jerr-Dan products have been involved in an accident involving bodily injury or death of personnel or when substantial damage has occurred to personal property on the Jerr-Dan product.
+Jerr-Dan Corporation must be notified immediately in all instances where Jerr-Dan product have been involved in an accident involving bodily injury or death of personnel or when substantial damage has occurred to personal property on the Jerr-Dan product.